-More details will be provided in upcoming technical bulletins that will be published on our website.
+More details are provided in technical bulletins published on our website once an amendment launches.

 The approximate timing for pre-consultation and pre-publication in the Canada Gazette, Part I, is as follows:

-- Fall 2021: pre-publication in the Canada Gazette, Part I
+- 2023 pre-publication in the Canada Gazette, Part I

 The exact date for final publication of the amendment will depend on the number and nature of comments received during the public comment periods, but are typically within a year of the initial public comment period.
 Products described in these updates and the timing of publication are subject to decision-making authorities under the Energy Efficiency Act.

 - National Standards System – relevant Canadian Standards Association Steering Committees, Technical Committees and Technical Subcommittees assembled from stakeholders (including manufacturers, industry associations and other interested groups) provide input, review and vote on changes to test standards.

 - Bulletins – distribution is targeted to key industry stakeholders, federal and provincial stakeholders, and general interest groups.